How should I format my title or artist name?

 - YouTube Video with more than 100 views

 - An Active Artist profile with this casing on iTunes.

 - Pre-existing Spotify artist pages that also match iTunes (these must be consistent.)

 - A music site reviewing the artist with the consistent casing of the artist’s requested casing override.

-We only need to approve non-standard casing once for each artist you add to your account.
-BUT if you add a new primary OR featured artist name that uses non-standard casing to your account then you will need to provide web presence for that artist name.
+We only need to approve non-standard formatting once for each artist you add to your account.
+BUT if you add a new primary OR featured compound artist name to your account then you will need to provide web presence for that artist name as well.